CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 ## Task 1:

 Suppose you would like to send and receive messages using RSA.
-To start, you generate the key $(d, e, N) = (169, 25, 299)$ and publish your the public part, $(25, 299)$.
+To start, you generate the key $(d, e, N) = (169, 25, 299)$ and publish the public part,
+$(25, 299)$.
 Shortly after, you receive an encrypted message from a friend.
 Implement two functions, `decrypt` and `encrypt`, according to the RSA protocol described above, to decrypt your friend's message.

 Then, you can send them a response!
 Their public key is $(e, N) = (29, 91)$.
 Note that since this is a small case, you can determine by hand what their private key is.
 In a real-world setting, $N$ is a very large number, e.g., 2048- or 4096-bit.